KennethTrecy/web_template/README.md

 It is optional to attribute this repository in other template/projects.

 ### Branch
-This branch is not recommended to be a template for projects.
-However, it can be included to other branches or templates.
+The template in this branch is specialize for opinionated front-end development.
+You can choose other branches to base from if you want to.

 ### Author
 Coded by Kenneth Trecy Tobias.